25 O'Clock: Background

 When guitarist Dave Gregory was invited to join XTC in 1979, bandleader and songwriter Andy Partridge learned that they both shared a longtime passion for 1960s psychedelic music.
 An album of songs in that style was immediately put to consideration, but the group could not go through with it due to their commercial obligations to Virgin Records.
 Another consideration Partridge had was the punk movement's antipathy toward pop music of the past.
 XTC stopped touring in 1982 and immediately began focusing on refining their sound in the studio.
 During the making of their 1984 album The Big Express, Partridge began writing material he thought could potentially be performed in a psychedelic style, the first being "Your Gold Dress".
 He recalled "beginning [to be unable] to contain the desire to do this.
 You can see it leaking out earlier".

 In November 1984, one month after the release of The Big Express, Partridge traveled to Monmouth, Wales with engineer John Leckie to produce the album Miss America by singer-songwriter Mary Margaret O'Hara, who had recently signed with Virgin.
-Partridge and Leckie were dismissed due to conflicts related to their religious affiliations or lack thereof (O'Hara was a devout Catholic).
-Partridge was feeling inspired by Nick Nicely's 1982 psychedelic single "Hilly Fields (1892)", and devised a recording project to fill the newfound gap in his schedule.
-The rules were as follows: songs must follow the conventions of 1967 and 1968 psychedelia; no more than two takes allowed; vintage equipment wherever possible.
+Partridge and Leckie were dismissed due to conflicts related to their religious affiliations or lack thereof, as O'Hara was a devout Catholic.
+Inspired by Nick Nicely's 1982 psychedelic single "Hilly Fields (1892)", Partridge devised a recording project to fill the newfound gap in his schedule.
+The rules were as follows: songs must follow the conventions of 1967 and 1968 psychedelia; no more than two takes of each track were allowed; and vintage equipment was to be used wherever possible.
 Partridge said: "I didn't really have songs ready, just ideas.
 I knew I wanted to do something like Syd Barrett.
 Perhaps a Beatles-esque track. ...
 I rung up the other guys and said 'Hey, let's put on a show!'; you know, that kind of thing."